MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - **Environment URI**.
 The URIs for your sandbox or production environment appear on the **Account information** tile on the Dynamics 365 Fraud Protection dashboard.
 - **Directory (tenant) ID**.
 The Directory ID is the globally unique identifier (GUID) for a tenant's domain in Azure.
 It appears in the Azure portal and on the **Account information** tile on the Dynamics 365 Fraud Protection dashboard.
 - **Application (client) ID**.
 This identifies the Azure AD app you created for calling APIs.
 Get the ID from the **Real-time APIs** confirmation screen or find it later in the Azure portal under **App registrations**.
 There will be one ID for each app you created.
 - **Certificate thumbprint or secret**.
-Use the information generated when creating your Azure AD application.
+Get the thumbprint or secret from the Real-time APIs confirmation screen.

 ### Generate an access token
 You must generate this token and provide it dynamically.
 Note that access tokens have a limited lifespan.
 We recommend that you cache it and reuse it until it's time to get a new access token.